MicrosoftDocs/architecture-center/docs/example-scenario/monitoring/enterprise-monitoring-content.md

 >   - Data ingestion volume
 >   - Ingestion anomalies
 >   - Agent health
-> - Use the [Azure Monitor agent](/azure/azure-monitor/agents/azure-monitor-agent-overview) to fine tune data collection.
-The Azure Monitor agent doesn't require workspace keys to connect.
+> - Use the Azure Monitor agent to fine tune data collection.
 > - Consider data archival to a cool storage tier.
 You can integrate cool data storage with data lake services.

 ## Pricing